longlin10086/resume/resume.typ

         tl_comments: [, a modern Verilog/SV IDE for hardware development.],
         tr: [(In development)],
     )[
-        - (_Lab Project_) *Primary Developer*, designed the architecture of the IDE and implemented semantic analysis on Verilog/SV.
+        - (_Lab Project_) *Project Leader* and *Primary Developer*, designed the architecture and IRs, and implemented most of features.
-        - Enabling real-time low-latency parsing and semantic analysis through *incremental computation*.
-        - Based on language server protocol to provide features like code navigation, refactoring, code completion, etc..
+        - Enabling real-time parsing and program analysis through *incremental computation* to provide features like code navigation, refactoring, code completion, etc..
     ]

     #cventry(